Priyanka S Kaintura is a writer and speaker whose work explores the feminine through the lens of culture, consciousness, and human experience.

 Indira Priyadarshini Award 2023

-By Indian Youth Congress in tribute to the indomitable spirit and impactful contributions reminiscent of the visionary leader, Indira Gandhi
+By Indian Youth Congress in tribute to the indomitable spirit and impactful contributions (as a writer separating myth from mythology) reminiscent of the visionary leader, Indira Gandhi

 Times Power Icon 2018